allan1code/Elements-of-Ai/Chapter 1 - What is AI?/What is AI?.md

-# Chapter 1 - What is Ai?
+# Chapter 1 - What is AI?
 #### Exercise 1: Is this AI or not?

 Q.1 Answer: No (Only usage of formulas is required, not Ai).